-For more information about pensioner's health benefits, you can review the Summary Plan Description Booklet at: www.seafarers.org (About / Health and Benefits Plan); Guide to Your Health Benefits from the Seafarers Pension Plan.
+For more information about pensioner's health benefits, you can review the Summary Plan Description Booklet at: www.seafarers.org (About / Health and Benefits Plan); Guide to Your Health Benefits from the SHBP for Participants Who Are Receiving Retirement Benefits from the Seafarers Pension Plan.
 You can also request a copy of this booklet from the Plan office.